Affirmations and goals

 Stories through media

-- I want to watch visual media that doesn't haunt me, that validates but also challenges my perspectives, that provides similar scratches to books, that cheers me up, that authentically evokes love through tragedy and heroism.
+- I want to watch visual media that doesn't haunt me, that validates but also challenges my perspectives, that provides similar mental scratches to books, that cheers me up, that authentically evokes love through tragedy and heroism.

 - I want to play video games that are somewhat challenging (not too much, not too little) and have very strong stories, especially from a female or non-white American perspective.